Formula One: It’s a hat-trick for Verstappen as he wins Austrian GP to extend lead over Hamilton

-Red Bull’s Max Verstappen reeled off his third win in a row from pole in the Austrian Grand Prix on Sunday to consolidate his world championship lead over Lewis Hamilton who finished fourth.
+Max Verstappen reeled off his third win in a row from pole in the Austrian Grand Prix on Sunday to consolidate his world championship lead over Lewis Hamilton who after finishing fourth said his toiling Mercedes team were “miles away from Red Bull”.

-Hamilton’s Mercedes teammate Valtteri Bottas took second with McLaren’s Lando Norris in third.
+Hamilton’s Mercedes teammate Valtteri Bottas took second with McLaren’s Lando Norris a fine third after picking up a five second time penalty.

 Verstappen’s latest step towards ending Hamilton’s hold on the drivers’ title triggered a carnival atmosphere in Formula One’s first capacity crowd since the coronavirus pandemic struck with most of the 100,000 in attendance decked out in his Dutch orange colours.